DUNE-DAQ/daq-release/doc/development_workflow_gitflow.md

 ## Development workflow (feature branches)

-Developer is recommended to follow the follwoing development workflow regardless of the amount of committed code change, e.g. either making a quick bugfix or adding a major feature.
-The workflow contais the following steps:
+Developer is recommended to follow the following development workflow regardless of the amount of committed code change, e.g. either making a quick bugfix or adding a major feature.
+The workflow contains the following steps:

 1. Create a GitHub issue in the repo describe the bugfix or proposed feature; [optional for non-significant bugfixes]
 2. Create a topic branch; (`git checkout develop; git checkout -b dingpf/issue_12_feature_dev_demo`)